Presidential Awards for Excellence in Mathematics and Science Teaching

 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) Program was established in 1983 by The White House and is sponsored by the National Science Foundation (NSF).
 The program identifies outstanding mathematics and science teachers, kindergarten through 12th grade, in each state and the four U.S. jurisdictions.
 These teachers will serve as models for their colleagues and will be leaders in the improvement of science and mathematics education.

-Annually, New York State can recognize up to three finalists in both Mathematics and Science.
-Finalists’ applications are forwarded to a PAEMST Review Committee at the National level.
+Annually, New York State can recognize up to five finalists in both Mathematics and Science.
+Finalists' applications are forwarded to a PAEMST Review Committee at the National level.
 Of the State finalists in Mathematics and Science, one candidate from each content area will be recognized at the National level.
 Each Presidential Awardee will receive a $10,000 award from the National Science Foundation.
 Each Awardee will also be invited to attend, along with a guest, recognition events in Washington, D.C.
 These events will include an award ceremony, a Presidential Citation, meetings with leaders in government and education, sessions to share ideas and teaching experiences, and receptions and banquets to honor recipients.

 In 2003 the competition began to alternate each year between teachers of grades 7-12 and teachers of grades K-6.
-In 2013, teacher of grades 7-12 mathematics and science in each state and the four U.S. jurisdictions are eligible to apply for the Presidential Awards in 2013.
-To access the application for 2013, please visit the Presidential Awards website below beginning January 2013.
+In 2013, teacher of grades 7-12 mathematics and science in each state and the four U.S. jurisdictions were eligible to apply for the Presidential Awards in 2013.

 More information pertaining to the PAEMST 2014 nomination and application process is now available to access at:

 - Forms for the PAEMST cycle are available at the Presidential Awards website

 - 2013 PAEMST – New York State Finalist(s)

 Q. What are the PAEMST selection criteria?